Skip to main content

 note

 DataExport is a premium feature.
-Contact your Nobl9 sales representative to enable it.
+Contact your Nobl9 sales representative to activate it.

 apiVersion: n9/v1alpha